 Leslie Hawke, OvidiuRo Cofounder.

 OvidiuRo launched the first Read Aloud Caravan in 2016 to inform parents in disadvantaged communities about the Fiecare Copil în Grădiniță national program, the importance of early education, and to meet with local teams and county authorities.
 Over 26,000 children in 38 counties have participated in these one-day events.
 They have proved so popular – with teachers, children, parents and even mayors – that OvidiuRo has made these one-day events an integral part of its methodology.

 How it works: Preschool age children, whether enrolled or not, are invited, along with their parents, to attend a read-aloud session at the local kindergarten.
-Afterward, they get a book of their own to take home, in which the teacher writes their name.
+Afterward, each gets a book of their own to take home, in which the teacher writes the child’s name.
 Read-aloud caravans are a wonderful opportunity to: